English rugby union system: Community game

-Below level 6 leagues sizes will depend on number of teams and geographical location.
+Below level 6, league sizes will depend on the number of teams and geographical location.

 Professional game

 In February 2021, the RFU approved a moratorium on relegation from both the Premiership and Championship in response to uncertainty caused by the COVID-19 pandemic.
 It was also confirmed that league structure and minimum standards criteria for promotion were being reviewed.
 The moratorium only covered relegation and did not include promotion from the Championship meaning the Premiership expanded to 13 teams with the Championship reduced to 11 in 2021–22 with the promotion of Saracens.

-In June 2021, as part of the wider review the moratorium was extended by a further two years in the Premiership and also included relegation from the Championship in 2021–22 and promotion from the Championship following the 2022–23 season.
+In June 2021, as part of the wider review, the moratorium was extended by a further two years in the Premiership and also included relegation from the Championship in 2021–22 and promotion from the Championship following the 2022–23 season.
 This means the Premiership may be further expanded to 14 teams in 2022–23 and the Championship may be reduced to 10.
 A summary of changes is outlines below: